|

 ozone, there must be a backup sanitizer, most often chlorine

 or bromine.
-However, the Ozonator will reduce the amount of
+However, the Ozonator will very dramatically reduce the amount of

 chlorine or bromine required, to a fraction of what it would